 - The senior thesis requirement enables students to interact professionally with faculty in a research environment.

-- The California Teach program at UCSC supports student outreach, advises students, and arranges teaching internships for physics education students.
+- The California Teach program at UCSC supports student outreach, advises students, and arranges teaching internships for Science Education.

 Information for First-Year Students (Freshmen)